munificent/craftinginterpreters/book/scanning-on-demand.md

 In jlox, when the starting gun went off, the scanner raced ahead and eagerly scanned the whole program, returning a list of tokens.
 This would be a challenge in clox.
-We'd need some sort of growable array or list to store the tokens.
-We'd need to manage allocating and freeing the tokens and the collection itself.
+We'd need some sort of growable array or list to store the tokens in.
+We'd need to manage allocating and freeing the tokens, and the collection itself.
 That's a lot of code, and a lot of memory churn.

-At any point in time, the compiler only needs one or two tokens -- remember our grammar only requires a single token of lookahead -- so we don't need to keep them *all* around at the same time.
+At any point in time, the compiler needs only one or two tokens -- remember our grammar requires only a single token of lookahead -- so we don't need to keep them *all* around at the same time.
 Instead, the simplest solution is to not scan a token until the compiler needs one.
 When the scanner provides one, it returns the token by value.
 It doesn't need to dynamically allocate anything --